 The GDPR applies to processing carried out by organisations operating within the EU.
 It also applies to organisations outside the EU that offer goods or services to individuals in the EU.

-We will be fully compliant with the GDRP once it comes into effect, in the meantime, we have anticipated and prepared for the GDPR in the following ways:
+We will be fully compliant with the GDRP and are prepared for the GDPR in the following ways:

 Decision makers and key people within the MIDAS team are aware that the UK Data Protection law is changing to the GDPR.